6 Tips to Get the Most Happiness From Your Daily Walk

 Add a bounce to your step

 Faking it until you make it could apply to your walking style, according to a 2015 study in the Journal of Behavior Therapy and Experimental Psychiatry.
 A device measured if participants’ walking styles were happy (swinging their arms and standing up straight) or depressive (shoulders rolled forward with little arm movement).
 Without knowing what the scale meant, the volunteers were told to adjust their walking to change the gauge.
 After the walk, researchers read a list of 20 positive and 20 negative words.
 Participants who’d adjusted their walk to a more depressed manner remembered more negative words than those with a happier gait, which the researchers say could indicate that they had a more negative mindset.
 So keep your posture and walking style in mind as you stroll.
+(You can replace this study’s list of words with these positive quotes to keep a positive mindset.)

 Choose a green setting